-You don’t need to know how a VPN works to use a VPN.
-But if you’ve ever checked the settings in your app, you’ll see a tab called Protocol.
-Protocols are methods by which your device connects to our secure servers.
+Protocols are methods by which your device connects to ExpressVPN’s secure servers.
 By default, ExpressVPN automatically uses the protocol best-suited to your network, but you can also configure your app to use other protocols: PPTP, OpenVPN, L2TP/IPSec, or SSTP.
 Here’s a guide to what they mean and how they’re different:

 What is PPTP?